Enderdead/potential_avoidance/README.md

 ## Installation
-Just use the setup script availiable on the root.
+Just use the setup script available on the root.
 You just have to run it like this :
 ```bash
 python3 setup.py install --user
 ```